d8corp/watch-state/README.md

 ### Force update of Watch
 ###### [🏠︎](#index) / [Watch](#watch) / Force update of Watch [↓](#destroy-watch)

-You can run a watcher even when it's states are not updated.
+You can run a reaction even when its states are not updated.

 ```typescript
 const count = new State(0)